Have I really been travelling for a quarter of a year already?!

 I was fed up with having people staring at me and taking my photo wherever I went.
 I hated the spitting, the smells, the dirtiness and the food.
 I was scammed, shouted at and pushed around everywhere I went.
 I’ve never been so sick before in my life.
 When it got to the point where I realised that was spending every single day sitting inside hostels and not bothering to go outside at all, I knew it was time for me to leave.

-I spoke to one of my very good friends I made in Taiwan, and found out that she had been feeling exactly the same as me and was currently relaxing in Seoul.
+I spoke to one of my good friends I made in Taiwan, and found out that she had been feeling exactly the same as me and was currently relaxing in Seoul.
 After finding out that it was full of bars and cafes with free wifi I was sold.
-Of course my decision was made easier by the fact that I had a cute boy that I kinda like travelling over to Korea at the same time.
 I booked my flights as a complete spur of the moment and two days later I left China.

 It was just what I needed.